 A 6-inch hole, drilled by rescuers, pumped air from the surface, maintaining an air pocket and pressurizing the chamber as water was being pumped out.

-The miners are removed one-by-one in a 22-inch wide cage through a drilled 24-inch hole.
+The miners were removed one-by-one in a 22-inch wide cage through a drilled 24-inch hole.

-The wall collapse happened about 8,000 feet from the mine's entrance.
+The wall collapse took place about 8,000 feet from the mine’s entrance.

 Quecreek mine is owned by Mincorp Inc. and operated by Black Wolf Coal Co.